vivainio/rraf/README.md

 Rimraf has the problem that it depends on Nodejs, which can be unacceptable in many environments.
 Furthermore, rimraf (and obviously nodejs itself) sprinkle unwanted files around the file system.

-rraf, a stanalone rust "port" of rimraf, is a single statically linked .exe file built in Rust, so you can drop it anywhere.
+rraf, a stanalone Rust "port" of rimraf, is a single statically linked .exe file, so you can drop it anywhere.

 It only works in Windows, as *nix based operating systems don't have problems with the poweruser scenarios of removing files from disk.